-- 4.1.1 The format of the examinations is laid down in the OER and the e-Prospectus.
-In exceptional cases, the Board of Examiners may decide, in consultation with the examiner, that an examination will be held in a format other than that stated in the OER.
-On behalf of the Board of Examiners, the examiner will announce the format in which the examination will be held at least 25 working days2 before the examination date. - 4.1.2 The Board of Examiners may agree to an alternative method of examination than that laid down in the OER and in the e-Prospectus, if the student submits a reasoned request to this effect.
-The Board of Examiners will decide on this, after consultation with the examiner, within ten working days after receipt of the request. - 4.1.3 Examinations can take place in the form of group work.
-An individual assessment will be made in the event that a presentation, research project, report or other educational performance is carried out in a group context.
+4.1.1 The format of the examinations is laid down in the OER and the e-Prospectus.
+In exceptional cases, the Board of Examiners may decide, in consultation with the examiner, that an examination will be held in a format other than that stated in the OER and the Prospectus.
+On behalf of the Board of Examiners, the examiner will announce the format in which the examination will be held at least 25 working days before the examination date.

-2 In line with the principles for education and examinations in the first semester 2021-2022 established by the Executive Board on 8 June 2021, in the case of force majeure the examiner will announce on behalf of the Board of Examiners at least 5 working days prior to the date of the examinations the form in which the examination will take place.
+$^{3}$ In line with the principles for education and examinations in the first semester 2021-2022 established by the Executive Board on 8 June 2021, in the case of force majeure the examiner will announce on behalf of the Board of Examiners at least 5 working days prior to the date of the examinations the form in which the examination will take place.